ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Sunny.
+         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms.
+Sunny.
 High near 93, with temperatures falling to around 91 in the afternoon.
-West wind around 6 mph.<br></div>
+         Heat index values as high as 109.
+West wind around 6 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">